 \section{Experimental results}

-In this section, we discuss empirical results to validate our theoretical findings.
-First, we compare the Gaussian predictions with the output distribution of the nodes of a wide stochastic network.
-Then we report the results obtained by training a stochastic network on MNIST, and on a binary version of it, with PAC-Bayesian methods like those from \cite{dziugaite2017computing, perezortiz2020tighter}, and with our Gaussian method.
-On both datasets, the Gaussian method led to tighter final generalization bounds.\\ The PyTorch code that we wrote to run our experiments is available at the GitHub repository \url{https://github.com/eclerico/WideStochNet}.
+In this section, we present some empirical results to validate our theoretical findings.
+First, we compare the Gaussian predictions with the distribution of the output nodes of a wide stochastic network.
+Then, we report the results obtained by training a stochastic network on MNIST, and on a binary version of it, with our Gaussian method and with standard PAC-Bayesian procedures like those from \cite{dziugaite2017computing} and \cite{perezortiz2021tighter}.
+On both datasets, the Gaussian method led to tighter final generalisation bounds.
+The PyTorch code developped for this paper is available at \url{https://github.com/eclerico/WideStochNet}.
+For the sake of conciseness, we refer to Appendix \ref{app:exp} for an exhaustive account of the experimental details.

-For the present work, we decided to keep the experimental setting as simple as possible.
-Indeed, we opted for training only the means $\emme$'s, keeping the standard deviations $\esse$'s fixed to their initial value, similarly to what is done in \cite{letarte2020dichotomize}.
-Moreover, coherently with the rest of this paper, all the networks we used
+In order to keep the experimental setting as simple as possible, we opted for training only the means $\emme$ (keeping the standard deviations $\esse$ fixed at their initial value), similarly to what was done in \cite{letarte2020dichotomize}.
+Moreover, coherently with the rest of this paper, all the networks that we used

-had no bias, and the PAC-Bayesian priors were chosen in a completely data-independent fashion (they coincided with the distribution of the network at initialization, as suggested by \cite{dziugaite2017computing, perezortiz2020tighter}).
-We leave for future work a more comprehensive experimental study.
+had no bias.
+The PAC-Bayesian priors were chosen in a completely data-independent fashion, and coincided with the distribution of the network at initialisation, as suggested by \cite{dziugaite2017computing}.

-In all the experiments, the training consisted of optimising some PAC-Bayesian bound via SGD with momentum parameter $0.9$.
-The PAC parameter $\delta$ was always chosen equal to $0.025$.

-We start by considering a toy dataset.
-The data points have been sampled from three multivariate distributions (labelled as $1$, $2$, $3$) in $\mathbb R^4$, and then projected on the unit sphere in $\mathbb R^4$.
-A stochastic network with one hidden layer of $n=1200$ nodes has been trained to predict from which of the three Gaussian clusters each point comes.
-The histograms in Figure \ref{fig:toycomp} represent the distributions of network output nodes, both before and after the training.
-They have been obtained for a single example by sampling the random parameter distribution $10^6$ times.
-In black are the theoretical predictions of the Gaussian profiles in the limit of infinite width.
-The agreement with the histograms seems excellent, showing that the network is essentially Gaussian already for $O(10^3)$ nodes.
+We start by considering a toy dataset, whose datapoints were sampled from three multivariate standard normal distributions (labelled as $1$, $2$, $3$) in $\mathbb R^4$, and then projected on the unit sphere in $\mathbb R^4$.
+A stochastic network with one hidden layer of $n=1200$ nodes was trained to predict from which of the three Gaussian clusters each point comes.
+The histograms in Figure \ref{fig:toycomp} represent the distributions of the network's output nodes, both before and after the training.
+They have been obtained for a single example by sampling $10^6$ realisations of the random parameters.
+The theoretical predictions of the Gaussian profiles are plotted in black.
+The agreement with the histograms is striking, showing that the network is essentially Gaussian already for $O(10^3)$ hidden nodes.